micolka/micolka/README.md

 ### Hi there 👋 My name is Nikolay.
-# I'am a front-end developer and currently looking for a job
+# I'am a front-end developer

 ## 🏆 Stack: